Cheukting/rasa_workshop/README.md

 - utter_thanks
 ```

-Notice that some of our actions start with `form`, these are the action forms that we defined in our domain.
+Notice that some of our actions start with `form`, these are the form actions that we defined in our domain.
 For example, `- form{"name": "experience_form"}` states to use the action form `experience_form`.
 After we are done, it will be reset to `null` to continue the conversation.

-Let's set up our action forms now.
+Let's set up our form actions now.

 ## Form actions